hundreds of miles from my small village.

 Was it worth throwing away

-of my fore-fathers for a one day's bliss?
+all their teachings of my fore-fathers for a one day's bliss?

 Yes, for I had been so blinded,